-Most employees expect that their new employer is prepared to show them the ropes on day one.
+Employees expect that their new employer will show them the ropes on day one.
 It’s important for companies not to drop the ball coming out of the gate.
 It can be paramount as to how quickly the newest member of the team falls into place; more importantly, it can determine how long they remain within the organization.

-One of the biggest mistakes a company can make is to not incorporate onboarding as part of the hiring process.
-Employers expect a 90 day test period to see if the new employee is suited for the position, yet many companies offer haphazard onboarding or none at all.
-Often the new employee is left with confusion, despair, and the 90-day forecast appears gloomy.
+Employers expect a 90 day period to establish compatibility, yet during this time many companies offer haphazard onboarding or none at all.
+New employees are often left with confusion, despair, and the 90-day forecast appears gloomy.

-If you’re a company without an onboarding process, consider implementing one.
-It doesn’t have to compete with the likes of Fortune 500 companies, but it should certainly cover all the basis.
-For those who aren’t into DIY, enlist the help of a professional service skilled in onboarding.
+If you're a company without an onboarding process, consider implementing one.
+It doesn’t have to compete with the likes of Fortune 500 companies, but it should certainly cover all the bases.
+There are many resources available to companies who want to create an onboarding process.

 • Create a welcoming first day – gift the new team member with company swag or have lunch on the company.